 Cycas thouarsii is an East African species resembling South African cycads.
-But the genus Cycas belongs in the family Cycadaceae while South African cycads form part of the genus Encephalartos in the family Zamiaceae.
+The genus Cycas belongs in the family Cycadaceae while South African cycads form part of the genus Encephalartos in the family Zamiaceae.

 There are three families of cycads on earth, viz., Cycadaceae, Stangeriaceae, and Zamiaceae, all within a broad group of plant species, viz. the Cycadophyta.
 They are all gymnosperms or cone-bearing plants with naked seeds, as opposed to the angiosperms or flowering plants that started flourishing later.